ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 Versioned migrations are migrations that are executed in order according to their version.
 This is important to keep in mind when creating a migration that could depend on another migration (ex: Table A column references Table B so the Table A migration would need to have a lower version and be applied first).
 Flyway keeps track of the current database version using the `flyway_schema_history` table.

-Repeatable migrations are migrations that are reapplied every time their checksum changes (every time they are modified).
+Repeatable migrations are migrations that are reapplied every time their checksum changes (every time the file is modified).
 These are good for database objects that can be maintained in a single file in version control, such as stored procedures and bulk inserts.
 Repeatable migrations are always applied after versioned migrations.

 For this project, flyway will search through the `sql/` directory to find all filenames matching either `V<version>__<Version_Description>.sql` for versioned migrations or `R__<Repeatable_Description>.sql` fro repeatable migrations.